odannyc/jokes/README.md

 1. `docker build . -t jokes`
 2. `docker run --rm -d -p 80:80 jokes`

+If you don't have Docker and would prefer not to install it, you can use the built in PHP web server:

+1. `composer dump-autoload`
+2. `php -S localhost:8000 -t .`

 Make sure you do this in the root of this project, and you're all done!
 Navigate to `localhost` and you'll be staring at the jokes project.